 COWRA CORROBOREE AND SCHOOLS DAY 2015

 The Corroboree committee held an Aboriginal education day for school children a day prior to the Cowra Corroboree.
 More than 120 students from nine regional schools participated on the day.
-They were taught traditional knowledge such as boomerang and spear throwing, Aboriginal dancing, awareness of aboriginal animal stories with facilitation from Taronga Zoo travelling Zoo Mobile.
+They were taught traditional knowledge such as boomerang and spear throwing, Aboriginal dance, awareness of aboriginal animal stories with facilitation from Taronga Zoo travelling Zoo Mobile.

 The following evening the Cowra Corroboree was held at the CORRIDOR project, over 800 people attended with 80 dancers performing, for an extraordinary night of traditional dance and song.